stacks-network/stacks-core/docs/subdomains.md

 ### Zonefile Format

 For now, the resolver will use an *TXT* record per subdomain to define this information.
-The entry name will be `_subd.$(name)`, and the information will be comma-delimited:
+The entry name will be `$(subdomain)`.

+We'll use the format of [RFC 1464](https://tools.ietf.org/html/rfc1464) for the TXT entry.
+We'll have the following strings with identifiers:

+1. **zf-parts** : this specifies the number of pieces that the zonefile has been chopped into.
+TXT strings can only be 255 bytes, so we chop up the zonefile.
+2. **zf-n**: part n of the zonefile. this will need to be escaped, backslashes `\` and doublequotes `"` need to be prefaced with a backslash `\`.
+3. **pub-key**: the public key delegated to operate the subdomain
+4. **sequence-n**: the sequence number
+5. **sig**: signature of the above data.

 ```
 $ORIGIN bar.id